 These two components comprise the basic definition of a possession of marijuana charge.
 However, some states require more to prove the charge.
 For example, many states will not prosecute a possession charge unless the quantity of marijuana constitutes a usable quantity.
-Even though a defendant may not face a charge for possession of marijuana, some jurisdictions will still charge a defendant with an alternate charge of possession of drug paraphernalia, which carries a misdemeanor range of punishment.
+How many pounds or grams of marijuana you possessed at the time of arrest can determine your charges.
+Even though a defendant may not face a charge for possession of marijuana, some jurisdictions will still charge a defendant with an alternate charge of possession of illegal drugs paraphernalia, which carries a misdemeanor punishable by a range of sentences for the offenders.
 How a possession of marijuana charge is pled or the possible defenses available will vary depending on the state’s position toward marijuana.

 Get Legal Help Today